 - Fly from London to San José, arriving this evening, and transfer to our overnight hotel, just outside the capital.

-- Accommodation: Sueño Azul Lodge, Sarapiqui, 2-nights on full board basis
+- Accommodation: Hotel in the Sarapiquí region, 2-nights on a full board basis.

-- Accommodation: Rancho Naturalista, 1-night on full board basis.
+- Accommodation: Hotel near La Fortuna, 2-nights on a full board basis.

-- We now head north to the Pacific coast with time to watch birds en route.
-We stay at a lovely property located close to Carara National Park and Tarcoles River.
+- We now head south along the Pacific coast, with time to watch birds en route.
 During our stay we visit the road bridge that crosses the Tarcoles River with the aim of seeing scarlet macaws as they return to their roost in the mangroves just before dusk.

 - In the afternoon, we take a boat trip along the Tarcoles River and into the Guacalillo Estuary, whose mangroves host the largest population of American crocodiles in Central America, and offer great opportunities to see freshwater birds, waders and shorebirds.
 At this time of the year, we are likely to see some wintering waders from North America, as well as terns and black skimmers, while magnificent frigatebirds fly overhead.

-- Accommodation: Near Carara National Park, 1-night on full board basis.
+- Accommodation: Hotel near Carara National Park, 2-nights on a full board basis.

-- Accommodation: Guanacaste, 2-nights on full board basis.
+- Accommodation: Hotel in San Gerardo de Dota, 2-nights on a full board basis.

-- This morning we return to the Central Valley and San José, and end the day with a farewell dinner.
+- This morning we visit Tapanti National Park on our way back to the Central Valley and San José, where we end the day with a farewell dinner.

-- Accommodation: San José, 1-night on full board basis.
+- Accommodation: Hotel near San José, 1-night on a full board basis.

 Day 13 Depart for the UK